This service is free. Why?

 - New Adult/Adult: Fantasy (Only the first half of the manuscript if over 100,000 words).

-Books I’m not interested In:
+Genres I’m not interested in:

 - YA or Adult with Romance as the major plot point.
 This is to be expected with YA Contemporary, but I’d prefer to read something with a fresh angle.